learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

 drake.songs
 ```

-And have returned to us a list, or array, of the songs that Drake has written.
-A
+and have returned to us a list, or array, of the songs that Drake has written.
-given artist should start, or be initialized, with a songs collection that is
-empty.
-Later, we will write a method that adds songs to that collection.
+One way to implement this is to create an instance variable, an array, that will
+hold the songs belonging to a given artist.
+As songs are created that belong to
+that artist, they can be added to the array.

 ### Initializing with an Empty Collection

+If we want each artist instance to have an instance variable `#songs` to hold
+their song instances, it makes sense to create the variable when the artist is
+created:

 ```ruby
 class Artist